massline.info

 Communist Party of India (M-L) New Democracy

 The Hindustan Times claimed (May 9, 2002) that this group was formed in 1988 by Yatendra Kumar, and that it is active in Bihar, and specifically in Rohtas, Kaumru, East Champaran, Darbhanga, Samastipur, Mazaffarpur, Dhanbad and Ranchi.
+However, it is also active in numerous other states.
+It is said to have been formed from a faction which split off from the CPI(ML) [Chandra Pulla Reddy].

-In an undated statement prepared for a small international gathering of M-L parties, and posted on the web (at http://www.icmlpo.de/us/6con/country/indiennd.htm ), the CPI (ML) New Democracy group says in a statement (excerpts):
+In an undated statement prepared for a small international gathering of M-L parties, and posted on the web (at http://www.icmlpo.de/us/6con/country/indiennd.htm ), the CPI(ML) New Democracy group says in a statement (excerpts):

 Among the organizations rejecting Deng revisionism, two trends are more or less clearly defined—those upholding the revolutionary mass line and those undertaking anarchist-terrorist activities.
 The latter organizations propagate that they are conducting civil war against the Indian Government.
 They also claim to have established the liberated areas and guerilla zones.
 However, their concept of the liberated areas and guerilla zones differs sharply from the teachings of Comrade Mao about the liberated areas and guerilla zones.
 Activities conducted by them do not correspond to the level of the mass movement nor are they trying to develop the mass movement systematically.